tomgxz/Kraken/REPORT.md

   |Design to standards|Valid and conventional HTML & CSS promote accessibility by making code more flexible and robust.
 It also means that screen readers can correctly interpret some website elements.|

 #### ARIA
-  ARIA (Accessible Rich Internet Applications) is a syntax system developed by the W3C Web Accessibility Initiative to allow for screen readers and other accessibilty features when navigating websites on the internet.
+  ARIA (Accessible Rich Internet Applications) is a syntax system developed by the W3C Web Accessibility Initiative to allow for screen readers and other accessibility features when navigating websites.
 Quoted from [their overview on w3.org](https://www.w3.org/WAI/standards-guidelines/aria/):
-  > "WAI-ARIA, the Accessible Rich Internet Applications Suite, defines a way to make Web content and Web applications more accessible to people with disabilities.
-It especially helps with dynamic content and advanced user interface controls developed with HTML, JavaScript, and related technologies."
+  > "WAI-ARIA, the Accessible Rich Internet Applications Suite, defines a method for making Web content and Web applications more accessible to people with disabilities.
+It helps especially with dynamic content and advanced user interface controls developed with HTML, JavaScript, and related technologies."

-  ARIA attributes will be used throughout the website to allow screen readers and other accessibilty features to use the website, despite the small chance that they would use it.
-It is also intended to be implemented into the creation of websites via the drag-and-drop editor, using JavaScript to programatically assign appropriate ARIA tags to elements that require them.
+  ARIA attributes will be used throughout the website to allow screen readers and other accessibility features to use the website, despite the small chance that they would use it.
+It is also intended to be implemented into creating websites via the drag-and-drop editor, using JavaScript to assign appropriate ARIA tags to required elements programmatically.

 ### Stakeholder input